 (iii) development of symptoms of tuberculosis.

 (b) Skin testing shall be exempted for all employees with known positive reaction to skin tests.

-(i) an annual review of facility policies and procedures;
+(a) an annual review of facility policies and procedures; and

-(c) Personnel shall have ready access to the facility's policy and procedure manuals when on duty.
+(10) The birthing center Personnel shall have access to the facility's policy and procedure manuals when on duty.

 (a) Personnel shall provide evidence of current licensure, registration or certification to the Department upon request.